 Jane Goodall, PhD, DBE; Founder – the Jane Goodall Institute & UN Messenger of Peace

 In the 19th century, the British Empire brought trophy hunting to Africa.
-Colonial rulers encouraged this new ‘sport’ as adventure but also to open up new areas for agriculture.
+Colonial rulers encouraged this new ‘sport’ as an adventure but also to open up new areas for agriculture.
 Two hundred years later and the British are once again back in Africa – but this time they’re shooting growing numbers of endangered wildlife.

-The renowned 19th century military engineer Sir William Cornwallis Harris called his hunting expeditions a “noble diversion” and “part of civilisation”.
+The renowned 19th-century military engineer Sir William Cornwallis Harris called his hunting expeditions a “noble diversion” and “part of civilisation”.
 Almost by way of example, he once fired into a herd of 400 elephants just to see how many he could hit.
 On another occasion he described mowing down herds of wildebeest, zebra, tsessebe and hartebeest thus:

 “(They were) pouring down from every quarter … until the landscape absolutely presented a moving mass of game,” he wrote.
 “I dismounted – firing both barrels of my rifle into the retreating phalanx and leaving the ground behind me strewn with the slain.”